panosleontsinis/2411209-2403156-2401374-MA2806-Economic-Growth-Data/README.md

 - Muhammad - Coding (creating visualisations)

 ## Further development?
-This project has the potential for expansion on a broader scale and can showcase wider economic content for presentation on the webpage.
-By incorporating additional datasets, our project could provide a bigger platform for visual data and statistical information relating to the global economies.
-This initiative could be exclusively tailored for data analysts engaged in statistical research.
-This project can collaborate with other organizations to compare data through various means of partnership and data-sharing agreements
+This project can be expanded on a larger scale and can present more diverse economic material for the webpage.
+Our project might offer a larger platform for statistical and visual data about the world economies if it included more datasets.
+This program might only be designed for data analysts working on statistical studies.
+This initiative can use partnerships and data-sharing agreements to work with other organizations to compare data.